jlangr/ccode2/continuous-design.md

 In turn, we are constantly reacting to such changes by shaping existing software.
 Code is reasonably unique: It must not only continuously present a design that demonstrates all current needs to date, but it must also accept that this design will need to be different tomorrow.

 We might be able to build a useful flashcard system in a short period of time, perhaps a few months.
-Shortly after release (a beta hopefully), users will demand more features and a simpler user experience.
+After an initial release, users will demand more features and a simpler user experience.
 We are in business, great!
 But we are also returning to the current system's design&mdash;its codebase&mdash;adding new features that maybe no one ever considered before.

 ## Continuous Design

-When it comes to making choices in software, we have only a few kinds of primary building materials: modules (classes), functions (methods), data references (variables), and statements/expressions.
+When it comes to making choices in software, we have only a few kinds of primary building blocks: modules (classes), functions (methods), data references (variables), and statements/expressions.
 The first three of these materials can be named, thus providing us humans quick means of understanding where and what things are in the codebase.

-How we choose to manage and organize these building materials to support crafting behavioral concepts is software design.
-Put another way, our system's design is thus the collection of choices we have made to this point in time.
+How we choose to manage and organize these building materials when coding behaviors is software design.
+Put another way, our system's design is the collection of choices we've made to this point in time.

 It is easily possible to make many bad choices when assembling these building materials, and in a very short matter of time to boot.
 Our flashcard app might still work, but at what cost to future change?